Professional Practice Team

 Record-keeping in the professional support team

-The Society has a general data protection statement.
+We have a general data protection statement

-Providing internal advice to the Society's regulatory teams
+Providing internal advice to our regulatory teams